 The UK financial regulators are busier than ever.
 They are in contact with firms on Covid related matters and have devoted significant resources to their responses to coronavirus.
 They are also issuing information and updating guidance on an on-going basis.
+Regulatory visits are still taking place but in a different form.

 Financial firms should certainly monitor the FCA site and (where dual regulated) the PRA site to ensure they are aware of the latest regulatory thinking.
 For regulatory meetings and visits with a Covid focus this will certainly be key.
 Other visits are also continuing and these may have an additional Covid flavour.
 For firms, preparing for and managing these meetings is as important as ever.
 It could also now be even more challenging than usual as some staff and / or some of the regulators may be operating remotely.